How to Recognize Mental Health Awareness Month

 The coronavirus pandemic has had an immeasurable impact on the mental health of people from all communities.
 According to the Kaiser Family Foundation, a nonprofit focused on mental health, 4 in 10 adults reported symptoms of anxiety or depressive disorder during the pandemic.
 In a similar poll conducted by the organization in 2019, that rate was 1 in 10 adults.

-Be on the lookout for symptoms of mental health disorders.
 These symptoms can present in both adults and adolescents.
-Signs and symptoms of mental illness can affect behavior, emotions and thoughts.
+Signs and symptoms of mental illness can affect behavior, emotions, and thoughts.
 Examples include:

 - Excessive concern